-Cohn: Why would it be more efficient?
-Because we would actually bring in third party capital, they would get paid from the fees that are already being charged.
+Gary Cohn: Why would it be more efficient?
+Because we would actually bring in third-party capital, they would get paid from the fees that are already being charged.
 The fees are there, the money's there, but we could modernize that system.
-That system is still a land based radar system, when much of the world today is using a GPS system, the same system you use to navigate your car from point A to point B, we don't use that in air traffic control.
+That system is still a land-based radar system when much of the world today is using a GPS system, the same system you use to navigate your car from point A to point B, we don't use that in air traffic control.
 We should use that, but that's a large capital expenditure.

 The largest public-private deal in the US now involves the near total rebuild of LaGuardia Airport in New York City.

 Here in Pennsylvania, the state has signed a 25-year deal with a private company to repair and maintain nearly 600 small bridges.
 It's intended to make repairs faster and cheaper while the company makes a profit.

 Putting public projects in private hands isn't without controversy.
 Critics argue companies are more concerned with their own bottom line than taxpayers.
 In fact, the Trump administration recently signaled it's wavering on the heavy push for public-private partnerships.
 A spokesman told us "they are certainly not the silver bullet and we will continue to consider all viable options."

 Historically, the highway trust fund was intended to pay for our surface transportation needs.
 We fund it by paying an 18-and-a-half-cent tax on every gallon of gas we buy.
 But it's not nearly enough.
 So general tax money has been kicking in and many projects have been put off.